Caitlyn Nevins

-Caitlyn Nevins (born 1 June 1987), also known as Caitlyn Strachan, is a former Australia netball international.
+Caitlyn Nevins (born 1 June 1987), also known as Caitlyn Strachan, is an Australian former netball player.
 Between 2014 and 2016, she was a member of three successive ANZ Championship winning teams.
 She won her first title with the 2014 Melbourne Vixens before winning the 2015 and 2016 titles with Queensland Firebirds.
 She was a member of the Victorian Fury teams that won Australian Netball League titles in 2009, 2013 and 2014.

 Early life, family and education

 Strachan is the daughter of Lyn and Rob Strachan.
 She is originally from Victoria, born in Geelong and raised in Echuca.
 Between 1999 and 2004 she attended Echuca High School and between 2005 and 2008 she attended La Trobe University where she gained a Bachelor of Podiatry.
 Throughout her netball career, Strachan continued to work as a podiatrist.
 In November 2014, Strachan married Sam Nevins, an osteopath.